Investigation of $\Xi^{-}nn$ ($S=-2$) Hypernucleus in Low-energy Pionless Halo Effective Theory: Halo EFT of

 \subsection{Asymptotic Analysis}

-In order to assess that the coupled system of integral equation indeed has the potentiality to yield three-body bound state solutions, one needs to check for possible manifestation of Efimov effect at the asymptotic unitary limit as $\Lambda_c \rightarrow \infty$.
-In this case, all other low-energy scales in the problem (e.g., $E,\gamma_{0,1},k \ll p,q\sim \Lambda_c$) become irrelevant, and the integral equations can be well approximated by considering only the homogeneous parts, as well as dropping all the $k$ dependence and three-body interactions terms with $g_3$.
-Thus, with no other relevant scales in the theory, the integral equations become {\it dilation} invariant and symmetric under the inversion transformation $q \to 1/q$, such that the half-off-shell channel amplitudes exhibit a power-law scaling, namely, $t_{A,B}(\kappa)\sim \kappa^{s-1}$, with $\kappa\sim\Lambda_c$ and exponent $s$ is an undetermined three-body parameter.
-By performing a sequence of {\it Mellin} transformation the integral equations can be converted in to a single transcendental equation which could be used to solve for the exponent $s$, namely,
+In order to assess that the coupled STM integral equations indeed have the potentiality to yield three-body bound state solutions, one needs to check for possible manifestation of Efimov effect at the asymptotic UV limit as $\Lambda_{\rm reg} \rightarrow \infty$~\cite{Braaten:2004rn} (cf. Appendix A.3).
+In this case, all other low-energy/momentum scales in the problem, e.g., $E,\gamma^{(1)}_{\Xi n},\gamma^{(0)}_{nn},k \ll p,q\sim \Lambda_{\rm reg}\lesssim\infty$, become irrelevant, and the integral equations can be well approximated by considering only the homogeneous parts (i.e., excluding the tree diagram contributions in Fig.~\ref{fig-1}) and dropping all the $k$ dependence and three-body interactions ($g_3$) terms.
+Thus, with no other relevant scales in the theory, the STM equations become {\it dilation} invariant and symmetric under the inversion transformation $q \to 1/q$.
+Consequently, the half-off-shell channel amplitudes exhibit a power-law scaling, namely, $t_{A,B}(\kappa)\sim \kappa^{s-1}$, with $\kappa\sim\Lambda_{\rm reg}$ and a complex-valued exponent $s$, an undetermined three-body parameter.
+By performing a sequence of {\it Mellin} transformations the integral equations can be converted into a single transcendental equation which solves for the exponent $s$, namely,

 where